vEnhance/1802/src/scalint.typ

   $ (sin^2 phi cos theta) bf(e)_1  + (sin^2 phi sin theta) bf(e)_2
     + (sin phi cos phi) bf(e)_3
     = sin phi dot bf(r)(theta, phi) $
-  happened to be a multiple of the corresponding point on the sphere, and this is why.
+  which happened to be a multiple of the corresponding point on the sphere; and this is why, because for a sphere, $bf(r)(theta, phi)$ happens to be perpendicular to the tangent plane.
 ]

 == [EXER] Exercises